nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 `Noted, I have added contact with the name Oreki at index 1.`

+When the command fails:
+* `create /name`

+`Oops, you did not provide the name of the contact to be added.`

 ### Add phone number to contact: `add /phone /index`

 You can add a phone number to an existing contact.
 A new phone number will be added to the contact's list of phone numbers, and no new contact will be created.